EliaTogni/Univault/Classes/Simulation.md

 We can also do a **resampling** using $F_e$.
 From the empirical cumulative distribution function, we draw $n$ values at random.
 We compute $\overline{\theta}_1$, $\overline{\theta}_2$, and so on, $m$ times, by giving these $n$ values in input to $g()$.
 In this way, we have $\overline{\Theta}$, computed on the original simulation, and a set of other $m$ values which are computed by resampling from $F_e$.

 If $F_e$ was really matching $F$, all the values should be the same.
-In an hypotetical word in which $n$ is an arbitrary large value, we will get all the possible values out of $X$, compute the estimate on all these values
+In an hypotetical word in which $n$ is an arbitrary large value, we will get all the possible values out of $X$, compute the estimate on all these values and exactly rebuild $F$

 The average of the differences of the $\overline{\Theta}$ from the theta bar initial, is an approximation of the ... error.
 We compute the **mean squared error**.